kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 Output:
 ![image](https://github.com/user-attachments/assets/5e9c69d2-d039-4534-adca-c71dedb55895)

 ***Exploration Question 7.1 Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?
+Based on the plot, tracks that are in C#, G, G# keys seems to gain the most streams.
+Followed by these two keys is D. For mode, it seems that tracks that have major as their mode, seems to garner higher number of streams.***

 The following code groups and melts the exploded data as part of the preparation for plotting.
 Melting is necessary to arrange the data frame such that it would be able to graph the playlists categorically: